 When my daughter was born, she weighed 7 pounds, 6 ounces.
 Today, as I write, she is 8 years old and weighs over 50 pounds.
 All of the materials for this dramatic increase in size have come from the food she has eaten.
 Like the tomato plant, Claire’s body does the best it can with available materials.

 When I look at my children playing football in the park, I am looking at structures built from the food they have eaten, the composition depending on the nutrients that were available at the time.
-When you begin to really see this, you begin to feel differently about hot dogs…
+When you begin to really see this, you begin to feel differently about cheap hot dogs…

 Getting children to eat well is far easier said than done.
 For the next 5 days–the first full week of the New Year–I’ll give you some tips for making delicious and healthy changes.
 We’ll start today with the foundation principle.
 This won’t solve the challenges by itself, but without this principle, other tips won’t work well in the long run.

 Sometime around 9 months of age, many babies begin to think that smooshed baby foods are not where it’s at.
 They develop an intense desire to eat whatever it is that you are eating.
 This is a critical part of child development because your child will begin to strongly imprint your health patterns.
 Eating junk food while offering our children vegetables just doesn’t work.
 And the same is true for older children.

 I can remember the brave little face of my son.
 Daddy was drinking a cup of coffee.
 My boy kept asking for a sip.
 I declined by saying that it tastes yucky to kids and making a face.
 He persisted, and I gave him a little sip.
 His face combined shock, disgust, and disappointment.
 His eyes got big and watered.
 Then he smiled and said, “More.”
 It reminded me of the time I smoked a cigar offered to me by an older boy on a scouting trip.
 Kids’ desire to imitate at this stage is a deep, powerful force.
 Tap into it.